-A defending player throws his stick along the ice at an attacking player in possession and control of the puck.
-The attacking player is in his Attacking Zone when the stick is thrown.
+A defending player throws their stick along the ice at an attacking player in possession and control of the puck.
+The attacking player is in their Attacking Zone when the stick is thrown.
 The stick does not hit the puck or the player, but the player loses possession of the puck.
 Is a penalty shot to be awarded?

 Yes.
 The offended team has a penalty shot/optional minor penalty option.
 Rule Reference 637(a).

-When a defending player throws his stick in the direction of the puck that is in his Defending Zone, a penalty shot must be awarded.
-In this situation the Referee cannot be expected to determine whether the stick caused the attacking player to lose his concentration or if he lost possession by his own actions.
+When a defending player throws their stick in the direction of the puck that is in their Defending Zone, a penalty shot must be awarded.
+In this situation the Referee cannot be expected to determine whether the stick caused the attacking player to lose their concentration or if he lost possession by their own actions.

-With the puck in his Defending Zone, a defending player deliberately throws his stick at an opponent who does not have possession of the puck.
+With the puck in their Defending Zone, a defending player deliberately throws their stick at an opponent who does not have possession of the puck.
 The stick does not interfere with a scoring opportunity.
 What penalty is to be assessed?

 A minor penalty for Interference.
 Rule References 637(a) and 625(a.7).